-COURSE TITLE DESCRIPTION PREREQUISITES AP JAPANESE LANGUAGE AND CULTURE AP SPANISH LANGUAGE AND CULTURE This one-year course is designed with an emphasis on meeting the requirements of the College Board Advanced Placement AP Japanese Language and Culture or AP Spanish Language and Culture examination.
-This college-level curriculum prepares students to use the three modes of communication (interpersonal, interpretive, and presentational) in the Intermediate to Pre-Advanced range as described in the American Council on the Teaching of Foreign Languages (ACTFL) Performance Guidelines for K - 12 Learners.
-This course engages students in an exploration of culture in both contemporary and historical contexts.
-Instructional practices incorporate integration of diversity awareness including appreciation of all cultures and their important contributions to society.
-The appropriate use of technology is an integral part of this course.
-This course fulfills either one of the elective credits or the Arts/Humanities credit required for high school graduation.
-Teacher recommendation and A/B in Japanese III H Or Teacher recommendation and A/B in Spanish III H Allow a minimum of 1 hour of language practice per night.
-Students must take language courses consecutively and should not take a year off between levels.
-AP SPANISH LITERATURE AND CULTURE This one-year course is designed with an emphasis on meeting the requirements of the College Board Advanced Placement AP Spanish Literature and Culture examination.
+COURSE TITLE DESCRIPTION PREREQUISITES AP SPANISH LITERATURE AND CULTURE This one-year course is designed with an emphasis on meeting the requirements of the College Board Advanced Placement AP Spanish Literature and Culture examination.
 This college-level curriculum prepares students to use the three modes of communication (interpersonal, interpretive, and presentational) in the intermediate to pre-advanced range as described in the American Council on the Teaching of Foreign Languages (ACTFL) Performance Guidelines for K-12 Learners.
 This course engages students in the study of literature through global, historical, and contemporary cultural contexts while making interdisciplinary connections and exploring linguistic and cultural connections.
 Instructional practices incorporate integration of diversity awareness including appreciation of all cultures and their important contributions to society.
 The appropriate use of technology is an integral part of this course.
 This course fulfills either one of the elective credits or one Arts/Humanities credit required for high school graduation.
-Students are required to take the AP exam in May.
-11th - 12th grades Teacher recommendation and A or B in AP Spanish Language Allow a minimum of 1 hour of language practice per night.
+Teacher recommendation and A or B in AP Spanish Language Allow a minimum of 1 hour of language practice per night.
 Students must take language courses consecutively and should not take a year off between levels.
 Students are required to take the AP exam in May.